 I want to hear the part of me that normally gets ignored and my aim is to be safer in my connection with other people.
 I am really excited about learning to trust myself more!

 A current example is with the Covid-19.
-I hear what the government, some medics, the NHS, family and some members of my community say – and yet there are parts of me feeling…kind of niggled…and so far I haven’t really listened to them, to their wisdom.
+I hear what the government, some medics, the NHS, family and some members of my community say – and yet there are parts of me feeling…kind of niggled…and so far I haven’t really listened to those niggles, to their wisdom.
 I haven’t taken 5 minutes to ask myself what else is going on inside me, around the lockdown.
 I have jumped straight to my strategy, without checking out my feelings and needs.
 I feel sad as I am writing and I acknowledge this.

 It helps me to remember that love and energy are related.
 That my fatigue (it may be depression, confidence or anxiety for some or an allergy or physical reaction for others) is related to connection and (Marianne believes) to my “full yes”.

 Marianne suggested some steps to learning to live using full yeses, and it isn’t just feel the fear & “do it”.
 I have further split up her suggestions, to make it simpler, and added my own steps too.
 I hope this will help our expectations: not to expect our self to climb Mt Everest without the training and equipment!
 Here are the steps I am following if you want to try them out too.
 Please share below your experiences and any “equipment” you have found!
 We can learn together.

 - Find a little notebook (so you can carry it around).
 Ask: How do I know when I have a half yes?
 What happens to me or/and inside me?
 What does my body experience, when part of me wants to say yes, but another part isn’t fully on board?
 Notice, make notes, notice after the event if not at the time.